GOVERNANCE & RULE OF LAW

 The GoSL is led by a President elected directly by the people and who is also the Head of State and Commander-in-Chief of the armed forces.

 Within the GoSL, the Ministry of Trade and Industry has oversight of policies relating to domestic and international trade.
 SLIEPA is responsible for policies to improve the investment climate, promote local and export trade and encourage the development of small-to-medium-sized businesses.
 SLIEPA has thus far focused on FDI in key economic sectors including agriculture, marine resources, mining, energy and tourism.
+The GoSL has announced its intention to launch a National Investment Board.

 A system of local government was established by the Local Government Act 2004.
 It comprises 19 councils: five city councils, one municipal council and 13 district councils.
 The Decentralisation Secretariat was established under the World Bank’s Institutional Reform and Capacity Building Project to promote decentralisation.